Simran-Govil/Financial-Statement-Analysis-TCS-vs-Infosys/README.md

 # Financial Statement Analysis: TCS vs Infosys

+## Project Highlights

+* Conducted a comparative financial statement analysis of TCS and Infosys over FY23–FY25.
+* Evaluated profitability, liquidity, efficiency, and solvency using key financial ratios.
+* Analyzed financial trends to assess operational performance and financial health.
+* Derived business insights and investment-oriented conclusions based on financial data.

 ## Project Overview

 This project presents a comparative financial statement analysis of Tata Consultancy Services (TCS) and Infosys over a three-year period (FY23–FY25).
 The objective was to evaluate the financial performance, operational efficiency, liquidity position, and solvency of both companies using key financial ratios and trend analysis.